CU-ESIIL/OLC_hackathon_groupE/docs/index.md

-- Recognizing the change in air quality from using certain rocks or
+- Recognizing the change in air quality from using certain rocks.

 Our decision rule:

-What contributes to contamination concerns in our sweat lodge supplies?
+What contributes to contamination from using different types of rocks?

 ## Our Question 📣 { #project-question .oasis-report-out-section }